 Prior to Subversion 1.5, the on-disk repository structure also always contained a dav subdirectory. mod_dav_svn used this directory to store information about WebDAV activities-mappings of high-level WebDAV protocol concepts to Subversion commit transactions.
 Subversion 1.5 changed that behavior, moving ownership of the activities directory, and the ability to configure its location, into mod_dav_svn itself.
 Now, new repositories will not necessarily have a dav subdirectory unless mod_dav_svn is in use and hasn't been configured to store its activities database elsewhere.
-See the section called "Directives" in Chapter 9, Subversion Complete Reference for more information.
+See the section called "Directives" for more information.